Spain ready to begin distributing J&J vaccine as soon as EMA gives green light

+Healthcare & PharmaceuticalsSpain ready to begin distributing J&J vaccine as soon as EMA gives green light

-MADRID (Reuters) - Spain is prepared to begin distributing the Johnson & Johnson coronavirus vaccine as soon as the European Medicine Agency gives a favourable view on the shot, Health Minister Carolina Darias said on Wednesday.
+Spain is prepared to begin distributing the Johnson & Johnson (JNJ.N) coronavirus vaccine as soon as the European Medicine Agency gives a favourable view on the shot, Health Minister Carolina Darias said on Wednesday.

 Our Standards: The Thomson Reuters Trust Principles.